 If you switch to the ‘relative’ view, you see that poverty rates have been going down for all of the included poverty lines.
 In 1981, the entire Chinese population lived below $3.20.
 Today less than 12% of the population live below this threshold.

 If you compare China and India, for example, you can see that while Indians have also made substantial progress, they have seen a slower reduction in poverty, especially at higher thresholds.
 The case of China is special, but it would be wrong to assume that extreme poverty in the world fell ‘only’ because of China.

 Relative to the global average, Sub-Saharan Africa has made much slower progress in reducing poverty.
 And this is, unfortunately, especially true at higher poverty thresholds.

-As the chart below shows, the total number of people living in extreme poverty in Sub-Saharan Africa has been fairly constant in recent years, and it remains higher than it was in 1981.
-Above extreme poverty, if we look at the $3.10 line, we see that the increase in the number of poor people is even more pronounced.
+As the chart below shows, the total number of people living in extreme poverty in Sub-Saharan Africa has been fairly constant in recent years.
+Above extreme poverty, if we look at the $3.20 line, we see that the increase in the number of poor people is even more pronounced.

 Measuring poverty is difficult because it requires making a sharp distinction between those who are and aren’t considered poor.
 So when we see that global extreme poverty is going down, it is natural to ask ourselves: Are these reductions produced by a definition of ‘extreme’ poverty which is too low?

 The evidence discussed above shows that this is not the case.
 The global poverty rate has been going down in recent years, and this is true independently of whether we set the poverty line at 1.90 or 10 dollars per day.

 Of course, high levels of deprivation are unfortunately still very common in most countries, and in many parts of the world we are not making progress.
 But what is clear is that it is very much possible to reduce poverty.